 Could not set favorite on game:

-Kinfire Delve: Vainglory's Grotto is a tactical and cooperative card game for 1-2 players.
+Kinfire Delve: Vainglory's Grotto is a tactical and cooperative card game.
 As Seekers, you will fight your way through the well deck of challenge cards to reach Vainglory, the master of the well, and face her in an epic final battle.

 To defeat Vainglory, you'll battle and puzzle your way through her well deck of 57 challenge cards before facing her final gauntlet.
 On your turn, attempt a challenge by playing a matching skill card and rolling the dice.
 Add enough progress tokens to a challenge and you'll be richly rewarded.
 But fail and you'll face the penalty by losing health, discarding cards, or being forced to return cards to the well deck.